alienx5499/MoodLyft-Mirror-Input-Emotion-Analyzer/README.md

 ---

-## **📱 What is MoodLyft Mirror?**
+## **📱 What is MoodLyft Mirror Input Emotion Analyzer?**

-The **MoodLyft Mirror** is an advanced emotion detection project that leverages AI to:
+The **MoodLyft Mirror Input Emotion Analyzer** is a comprehensive emotion detection tool that leverages AI to:
-- Recognize emotions in real-time through facial analysis.
+- **Analyze Emotions in Media:** Detect emotions in static images and videos by processing files placed in designated input folders.
-- Provide uplifting and personalized compliments based on detected emotions.
+- **Provide Uplifting and Personalized Compliments:** Generate tailored compliments based on detected emotions to enhance user experience.
-- Utilize a sleek and modern UI to enhance user experience.
+- **Organized Input/Output Workflow:** Easily manage your media by placing inputs in specific directories and accessing analyzed outputs effortlessly.

-> *"Enhance your day by visualizing and understanding your emotions!"*
+> *"Enhance your day by visualizing and understanding your emotions through your media!"*

 ---